 The potential of rebound relationships blossoming into healthy and happy relationships is slim.

-Focus your energy on fully recovering from your previous relationship.
+- Focus your energy on entirely recovering from your previous relationship.

-Don’t dwell on your ex-partner and memories associated with them.
+- Don’t dwell on your ex-partner and the memories associated with them.

-Also, seek help from a credible expert to understand why your relationship ended and recover from the loneliness, shame, regret, and grief that accompanies a tough breakup.
+Also, seek help from a credible expert to understand why your relationship ended and recover from the loneliness, shame, regret, and grief accompanying a tough breakup.

-You will have a better chance at a faster recovery and dating without repeating the previous patterns or mistakes.
+You will have a better chance of faster recovery and dating without repeating the previous patterns or mistakes.